HDHP Medical Plan

 What you need to know

 You have two High-Deductible Health Plan (HDHP) options: the HDHP with Health Savings Account (HSA), or the HDHP with Healthcare Reimbursement Account (HRA).
-Both plans are administered by Anthem Blue Cross and Blue Shield.
+Both plans are administered by Cigna.
 You can select the HDHP with HRA only if you have Medicare or TRICARE.
 With both plans, you pay the full cost of care until you meet your annual deductible.
 Your HSA or HRA can help you cover those costs.

 How the Plans Work

 Your medical plan is designed to help keep you and your family healthy.
 Used in tandem with your other benefits—including dental and vision coverage, and services offered through the integrated employee assistance and work/life program—it’s also here to support you when you need care.

 You may choose to waive medical coverage if you’re covered by another plan or your spouse is a YNHHS employee.